poojitharouthu/Snipr/README.md

-Snipr - URL Shortener
 Snipr is a minimal and elegant URL shortener web application built with Flask and designed with a fully custom UI.
 It generates short, shareable links, stores them in a database, and includes smooth UX features such as link copying and quick reset.

 Features:
-Generate short URLs instantly
+1. Generate short URLs instantly
-SQLite database storage
+2. SQLite database storage
-One-click “Copy Link” button
+3. One-click “Copy Link” button
-State-based UI (SNIP IT → COPY LINK → COPIED) Custom-designed frontend using unique fonts & styling Responsive layout
+4. State-based UI (SNIP IT → COPY LINK → COPIED)
+5. Custom-designed frontend using unique fonts & styling
+6. Responsive layout
-Reusable and easy to extend
+7. Reusable and easy to extend

 Tech Stack:
 Python (Flask) - backend logic & routing